Skip to content

 • Health and operations endpoints

-The API never runs the scan itself in production.
-When a scan is created with VEGA_SCAN_EXECUTION_MODE=sqs, the API writes the scan record to Postgres and sends a message to SQS.
-It then returns immediately.
-The actual scanning happens in the worker and runner.
+The API never runs scans or ingest directly in production.
+When a scan is created with scan_execution_mode=sqs, the API writes the scan record to Postgres and sends a message to SQS.
+When a repository is added, it enqueues an ingest job.
+The API then returns immediately.

 Run locally: